FAIRYTALE CASTLES, WONDERFUL BEACHES AND VIBRANT COPENHAGEN. CULTURE, HISTORY AND TRADITION. TIME FOR ABSORPTION.

 Overnight stay in the centre of Copenhagen.

-Cycling through Copenhagen on your bike is a fantastic tour start.
-You will pass some of the famous sights such as the Little Mermaid and the famous beach “Bellevue”.
-In Dyrehaven, the Royal hunting grounds, you will be cycling on peaceful paths surrounded by century old trees and curious deer.
-You can make a refreshment stop at “Bakken”, the oldest amusement park in the world, before reaching your hotel in Hørsholm on the coast of Øresund.
+Today your bike adventure begins and cycling through Copenhagen is a fantastic start to your tour.
+On your way to Hørsholm you’ll go by the beautiful coastline of Northern Zealand, and you will pass some of the famous sights such as Den Lille Havfrue (The Little Mermaid) and the popular beach Bellevue.
+You will also pass through Dyrehaven (”the deer park”), formerly used as hunting grounds by the Danish royalty, where you’ll be surrounded by century old trees and curious deer.
+You can make a refreshment stop at Bakken, which is the oldest amusement park in the world, before reaching your hotel in Hørsholm on the coast of Øresund.

 Overnight stay in Hørsholm.